 3.)
 Beeswax candles

 Even if you don’t feel like making the candles yourself, you can still sell the wax to other crafters!
 Tons of people uses beeswax for candles and cosmetics, and you can sell it to them in bulk quantities per pound.
 In fact, this one might be even better than making it into candles yourself.
+After your honey harvest, spend a bit of time to form the beeswax into one pound chunks and sell it for $10 per pound to get a bit more profit.

 6.)
 Duck eggs